SCLW/Circuitry-Based-Sound/readme.md

 ## Passive Mixer

 Passive mixing is a very simple method that can be accomplished by using resistors for each source.
 The mixing resistors work as a voltage divider network and lower the amplitude of each signal.
 Therefore, the passive mixer doesn't give the sum of all input signals but the average.
 This is shown by the graph below, comparing one input signal to the output with a sine wave.
 To make it clearer, the other two input sources have 0 volts in the example.
+A good resistor value is between 10kΩ - 50kΩ.
 The advantage of this method is its low part count.
-To avoid interaction between the signals and to obtain individual gain control, active mixing using an operational amplifier is preferred.
+To avoid attenuation and interaction between the signals and to obtain individual gain control, active mixing using an operational amplifier is preferred.

 <img src=https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/passive_mixing.jpg>